Domestic Violence with Firearms in California

 Firearm Ban with a Domestic Violence Conviction

-Also under California law, the court can prohibit you from possessing or purchasing a firearm even in a situation where you have only been charged with a domestic violence crime, but not convicted.
+Also, under California law, the court can prohibit you from possessing or purchasing a firearm even in a situation where you have only been charged with a domestic violence crime but not convicted.

-Additionally, If the judge imposed specific court orders, you will be prohibited from possessing, buying, purchasing or receiving ammunition while the order remains in effect:
+Additionally, if the judge imposed specific court orders, you will be prohibited from possessing, buying, purchasing, or receiving ammunition while the order remains in effect:

-• Civil harassment restraining order
+- Civil harassment restraining order

-• Domestic violence restraining or protective order
+- Domestic violence restraining or protective order

-• Workplace or private school restraining order
+- Workplace or private school restraining order

-• Protective order for elderly
+- Protective order for the elderly

-• Emergency protective order related to stalking
+- Emergency protective order related to stalking

 It's also possible for anyone can seek a domestic violence protective order that would prohibit buying or possessing a firearm if the victim was a spouse, ex-spouse, cohabitant, or family member.